 The 10 Best Wireless Microphone Systems

 This wiki has been updated 32 times since it was first published in October of 2016.
 Freedom of movement is important when performing or presenting live in front of an audience.
 Whether you're belting out a heartfelt solo to a packed house or delivering an inspiring sermon to a congregation, the last thing you need is a cable to trip over.
 With that in mind, we've compiled a diverse list of the most versatile and best sounding wireless microphone systems on the market.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes